ppy/osu-wiki/news/2021/2021-01-09-new-featured-artist-phantom-sage.md

 Celebrating his older works here on osu!, we've snagged a collection of **10** songs for your choosing, including classics like *Holystone* and *MIKO*.

 Not familiar with **Phantom Sage**'s songs?
-Worry not — [WillCookie](https://osu.ppy.sh/users/6404488) is here to show you how a top player manages on a map of Sage's music (albeit with some handicaps).
+Worry not — ::WillCookie::{ user-id=6404488 } is here to show you how a top player manages on a map of Sage's music (albeit with some handicaps).

 <div align="center">
     <video width="95%" controls>